billcastillo/bill-01/posts/how-to-set-default-directory-for-powershell-and-hyper-terminal.md

 Set-location C:\Documents\Projects
 ```

+![Editing powershell profile in notepad][powershell-notepad]

-Restart Powershell and you should the have a new default directory.
+Save then restart Powershell.
+You should have the new default directory.

 ---

 ## Configuring Hyper Terminal default directory

-It's important to note that [Hyper](https://hyper.is/) is a just terminal like [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
+It's important to note that [Hyper](https://hyper.is/) is just a [computer terminal](https://en.wikipedia.org/wiki/Computer_terminal) like [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
 It only takes input and the underlying shell is the one that executes the commands.
-If you're using Windows 10, you probably already have `bash` as the default shell.
+If you're using Windows 10, you probably have `bash` as the default shell.

 We need to change your default shell for your Hyper app to Powershell.